 We’ve pulled the highlights to show you just what the “secret life” of a dental office manager actually looks like.

-The “Secret” Takeaway: When the current generation of managers retires, the industry will likely face a serious shortage of talent.
-And with low turnover and unequal gender distribution, it might become increasingly difficult to recruit experienced managers.
+When the current generation of managers retires, the industry will likely face a serious shortage of talent.
+So with low turnover and unequal gender distribution, it might become increasingly difficult to recruit experienced managers.

-The “Secret” Takeaway: Managers prefer working with people directly.
-If you’re a practice owner, make sure marketing and remarketing efforts aren’t left on the shoulders of your dental office manager alone so they can focus on the day-to-day of your business.
+Managers prefer working with people directly.
+So if you’re a practice owner, make sure marketing and remarketing efforts aren’t left on the shoulders of your dental office manager alone so they can focus on the day-to-day of your business.

 Ultimately, treating your dental office manager with respect and giving them the tools to do their job is always the best way to unlock your dental office manager’s full potential.